 Object-Oriented Programming (OOP) languages use objects that contain both data and code.
 The principles of object oriented programming are encapsulation, abstraction, polymorphism, and inheritance.

 Object-oriented programming languages are everywhere we look.
-Many of the biggest languages that make up the computing world today are object-oriented, especially the languages powering the back end, the pipeworks of the internet that allow it to have rich and dynamic content.
-Understanding how object-oriented languages work and why they are useful is important for almost all careers in computing.
+Many of the most widely used coding languages that make up the computing world today are object-oriented; many computer programs and much of the content on the web is built on high-level, object-oriented languages.
+Understanding how object-oriented languages work and why they are useful is important for almost every career in computing.

-In this article, we’re going to take a look at what object-oriented languages are, their pros and cons, and a shortlist of some of the most popular OO languages in use today.
+In this article, we’re going to take a look at what object-oriented languages are, their pros and cons, and a shortlist of some of the most popular OOP languages in use today.

 What is an Object-Oriented Programming Language?

 Computers are powerful machines.
 With a computer, we can calculate numbers extremely quickly, and we are able to produce amazing programs for many applications.
 However, to take advantage of this power, we need to communicate with the computer is something less painful than manually typing ones and zeros.

 Therefore, we have programming languages, which are propped up by machine code that’s already been written.
 However, the further removed we get from machine code the more abstract and specialized languages become in handling data.
 This is why we have so many different languages; no one language is perfect, and they all have different and overlapping applications.

 To this note, programming languages are often separated by their programming paradigm.
 A programming paradigm is one way of looking at and accessing data.
 The two primary paradigms are Object-Oriented and Functional, although there are many more (including some that are underlying principles for the above).